Stock Market Prediction via Deep Learning Techniques: A Survey: Evaluation

 \section{Evaluation}

-In stock market forecasting, evaluation measures are used to assess how well forecasts made using various models perform when compared to actual values, so well-defined evaluation metrics are essential to stock market prediction research.
-Accuracy-based evaluation metrics are commonly used metrics for classification models.
-The error-based evaluation metrics such as MAE and RMSE are commonly used for regression models.
-We classify the common existing evaluation metrics into three categories and will discuss each category in detail: (1) Accuracy-based metric; (2) Error-based metric; (3) Return-based metric.
-The larger the value obtained with the accuracy-based and return-based evaluation methods, the better the performance of the stock market prediction.
-In contrast, the smaller the value obtained with the error-based evaluation method, the better performance.
-Table \ref{tab3} shows the papers with these three types of evaluation metrics.
+Evaluation measures play a crucial role in assessing the performance of stock market forecasting models.
+They are used to compare the forecasts made by different models to actual values.
+Commonly used evaluation metrics for classification models include accuracy-based metrics, while error-based metrics such as MAE and RMSE are commonly used for regression models.
+In this article, we classify the existing evaluation metrics into three categories: accuracy-based, error-based, and return-based.
+The accuracy-based and return-based metrics are considered to be better when their values are larger, while the error-based metrics are considered to be better when their values are smaller.
+Table \ref{tab3} provides a summary of the papers that use these three types of evaluation metrics.

-\subsection{Accuracy-based evaluation metrics}
+\subsection{Accuracy-based Evaluation Metrics}

-We begin by defining a few of the terms used in this section.
-TP denotes that both the actual class and model prediction are positive.
-TN denotes that both the actual class and model prediction are negative.
-FP indicates that the model predicts a positive class, whereas the actual class is negative.
-FN denotes a positive class when the model predicts a negative class.
+In this section, we will clarify a few key terms used throughout.
+The acronym TP stands for "True Positive," indicating a scenario where both the actual class and the model's prediction are positive.
+TN, or "True Negative," represents a situation where both the actual class and the model's prediction are negative.
+FP, or "False Positive," refers to when the model predicts a positive class, but the actual class is negative.
+Lastly, FN, or "False Negative," denotes when the actual class is positive, but the model's prediction is negative. \\ \textbf{Accuracy.} Accuracy, which evaluates the proportion of correctly classified predictions to the total number of predictions, is the most commonly used metric in classification tasks.
+It can be represented by the equation: $Accuracy = \frac{TP+TN}{TP+TN+FP+FN}$.

-As shown in the Figure {\ref{confusion matrix}}, the binary classification confusion matrix allows a more intuitive understanding of their meaning.
-As mentioned above, in the literature selected in this paper, many models involving classification tasks use 'accuracy-based' as an evaluation metric. \\ \\ \textbf{Accuracy.} The most frequently used metric in classification tasks is Accuracy, which evaluates the ratio of accurately categorized predictions to the total number of predictions.
-The Accuracy can be represented as equation \eqref{acc}: